PaulNavon/Saboteur/README.md

 Or,
 - Discard 3 cards and end your turn

-If the player places a card, they must draw a new one from the deck (automatic).
+When a player places a card, the game will automatically draw a new one from the deck.
-Their turn is then over, and it is the next player's turn.
+Their turn then ends, and it becomes the next player's turn.
-A path card must always be placed next to another path card.
+Path cards must always be placed adjacent to another path card.
-Additionally, all paths leaving a card must continue on the adjacent card in the same direction.
+Furthermore, all paths extending from a card must align and continue in the same direction on the adjacent card.

 ### **End Game:**
-If all players can no longer place cards on the board or if all players' hands are empty, then the game is over.
+The game ends if all players are unable to place cards on the board or if all players' hands are empty.
-Players can also give up if the path to all the cards seems impossible.
+Additionally, players can choose to surrender if the path to all the cards appears impossible.

 ### To your spaceships!